No. 123 Signals Unit RAF: History

-The unit, and later 276 Signals Squadron, ran a large signals intelligence (SIGINT) monitoring station at Habbaniya for GCHQ.
-It also operated in SIGINT aircraft over Iran and the Caspian Sea monitoring the Soviet Union.

 De-commission

 The Signals Unit ceased operations on 15 July 1958, following the military coup in Baghdad.
 At the end of October 1958, work began on removing the convoy from the plateau to RAF Habbaniya, the Unit strength was reduced to a closing party of ten.

 At various times during its brief life, 123 Signals Unit had several high-ranking visitors including: